Problem-tailored Simulation of Energy Transport on Noisy Quantum Computers: QPU: Methods and Results

 This observation leads to a natural strategy for error mitigation in the context of this particular problem: we renormalize all $L$ correlation functions by their measured sum, defining

 In Appendix~\ref{sec:noise} we show data from classical simulations of the Trotter dynamics in the presence of noise and demonstrate the systematic dependence of this strategy's effectiveness on the noise strength.
 We find that renormalization provides a substantial improvement up to a time scale (related to the device coherence time) where $C^S(t)$ becomes small.
+The renormalized results begin to become significantly noisy when $C^S(t)$ becomes too small, say less than $0.1$.
+Therefore the size of $C^S(t)$ can be used as a self-consistency check on the quality of the simulation, provided that the decay of the individual $C^S_r(t)$s is sufficiently spatially uniform to justify a uniform global rescaling.
 In addition to the renormalization, our QPU runs use standard problem-agnostic error mitigation methods as in our previous work \cite{Chen22}: zero noise extrapolation with scale factors $\{1.0,1.5,2.0\}$, tensored readout error mitigation, dynamical decoupling, and dressing all two-qubit gates with randomly chosen Pauli operators.
-To significantly save on coherence time, we also implement $R_{ZZ}$ rotations with pulse level control using $R_{ZX}$ rotations native to the device \cite{Stenger2021}.
+To significantly save on coherence time, we also implement $R_{ZZ}$ rotations with pulse level control using $R_{ZX}$ rotations native to the device~\cite{Stenger2021}.

 The blue points in Fig.~\ref{fig:Om_2}(a) show unrenormalized QPU results produced using these standard error mitigation techniques.
 [The same techniques are also applied to obtain the QPU results in Fig.~\ref{fig:Om_2}(b).]
 Clearly, these error mitigation methods alone are insufficient to capture the correct dynamics and predict a different scaling exponent than the ideal circuit results.
 Fig.~\ref{fig:Om_2}(c) shows, however, that renormalization by $C^S(t)$ in combination with the above methods brings the QPU data points much closer to the ideal simulator, especially at late times.
 A power-law fit to the decay of the renormalized energy autocorrelator provides a QPU estimate of $z=2.03$, which is very close to that predicted by the ideal circuit simulator ($z=1.91$).
 We can also probe transport via the SV of the energy distribution defined by $\tilde C^S_r(t)$, which we denote by $\tilde{\Sigma}^2_S$.
 In Fig.~\ref{fig:Om_2}(d) we see that the QPU and ideal classical simulator both produce an SV growing approximately linearly with $t$.
 Taken together, these results indicate that the energy transport on timescales probed by these simulations is approximately diffusive.